Why-Why/ImageAnalysis/README.md

-# Image Identification for Medical
+# Medical Image Analysis

-A Project about Medical Image Identification for SRP Project of SCUT.
+A Project about Medical Image Analysis for SRP Project of SCUT.

 Teacher: JunYing Chen
 Author : WhyWhy